krishpranav/geohelper/README.md

 fn main() {
     /**
-     * random cordinates of two location
+     * random coordinates of two location
      */
     let location1 = Location::new(27.740068, 85.337576);
     let location2 = Location::new(27.740286, 85.337059);